jrenaud90/TidalPy/Documentation/utilities_x/arrays.md

 # Arrays and Interpolation (`Utilities_x.arrays`)

-_Updated: 2026-09-13_
+_Updated: 2026-09-16_

-Provides linear interpolation over a sorted grid.
+`TidalPy.Utilities_x.arrays` provides linear interpolation over a sorted grid.
 The tabulated equation of state uses it to get density at a radius, the layer profiles use it to get gravity and pressure between slices, and the radial solver's dense output uses it to evaluate the solution between integration steps.

-It matters that this is one implementation rather than several.
-A Python result and a C++ result that come from different interpolators will disagree in the last digits, and chasing that disagreement through a solve is a waste of a day. `interp` is a thin wrapper over the same header-only C++ routine the solvers call, so the two agree exactly.
+`interp` is a thin wrapper over the same header-only C++ routine the solvers call, so a Python result and a C++ result agree exactly.

 ## Python API